Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 Here, we initialize a private `isOpen` variable to false, and every time we set `isOpen` (in any way), the setter will be called and it will call `closeOthers`.

 Works like a charm.
 The good part in here is that we don't have anymore those `link` vs `controller` wars.
-When to use `link` vs when to use `controller`.
+When to use `link`, when to use `controller`.
 We just have our class and nothing else.

 # Removing groups in Angular 1